ZimmermanGroup/molecularGSM/README.md

     $make -j8
 ```

-7. An executable named "gsm.${CALCULATOR}.exe" will be created in BUILD/GSM directory, where ${CALCULATOR} is the name of the QM package.
+7. An executable named `gsm` will be created in `BUILD/GSM` directory.

 To run gsm, copy the executable to the working directory (where the input files are) or reference it using the full path.